spcl/serverless-benchmarks/docs/build.md

 SeBS caches built code packages to save time, as installing dependencies can be time and bandwidth consuming, e.g., for ML frameworks such as PyTorch.
-Furthermore, some benchmarks require special treatment - for example, PyTorch image recognition benchmark requires additinal stripping and compression steps to fit into the size limits of AWS Lambda code package.
+Furthermore, some benchmarks require special treatment - for example, PyTorch image recognition benchmark requires additional stripping and compression steps to fit into the size limits of AWS Lambda code package.

 By default, we deploy benchmark code as package uploaded to the serverless platform.
 However, on some platforms we use [Docker images](#docker-image-build) instead.